 Margareta Lucretia was the daughter of Johann Friedrich Schlezer (1609/10-ca. 1673), from Mecklenburg, and Maria Tentenier (d.
 1648), of Utrecht.
 Her mother hailed from a family of merchants that had gained entry into Utrecht's patriciate.
 Her father was born to a distinguished Lutheran family, several members of which moved in the social circles around the Swedish court.
-Johann's father, as well as his grandfather,

-Sleeping Officer in an Inn, ca. 1666, oil on panel, 42.5 x 33 cm, Alte Pinakothek, Bayerische Staatsgemaeldesammlungen, Munich, Inv.
-Nr.
-241. Photo Credit: bpk, Berlin / Art Resource, NY had been the personal physician of the Swedish king, and his brother Adolf was ambassador of Brandenburg in Stockholm.
+Johann's father, as well as his grandfather, had been the personal physician of the Swedish king, and his brother Adolf was ambassador of Brandenburg in Stockholm.
 Schlezer came to the Dutch Republic to read mathematics at the Leiden Academy in 1629.
-[28] He continued his study in Rostock, but was back in Leiden once more in 1634 as a student of mathematics.
-[29]
+He continued his study in Rostock, but was back in Leiden once more in 1634 as a student of mathematics.